In order to understand “Total quality management”, first we have to understand what does ‘Quality’ actually mean?

-- Customer Focus: Perfection in service with zero defectives and full satisfaction to end-user whether it’s internal or external.
+- Customer Focus: Perfection in service with zero defects and full satisfaction to the end-user whether it’s internal or external.

 - Control: Ensure monitoring and control checks for any deviation from the intended course of implementation.

-This also referred to as the PDCA cycle.
+This is also referred to as the PDCA cycle.

-This is the last phase of the cycle, in this phase employees document their results and prepare themselves to address other problems.
+- Acting Phase: This is the last phase of the cycle, in this phase employees document their results and prepare themselves to address other problems

 Beliefs about Total Quality Management